secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 ##### Onboarding

 * Timeframe: Month 0
-* Parameters: SDR not on quota, leads are off in Traction, Drift is off
+* Parameters: SDR not on quota, leads are off in Traction, Qualified is off

 #####  Ramping 1

 * Timeframe: Month 1
-* Parameters: SDR is on 25% quota, leads are set at 50% in Traction, Drift is off
+* Parameters: SDR is on 25% quota, leads are set at 50% in Traction, Qualified is off

 #####  Ramping 2

 * Timeframe: Month 2
-* Parameters: SDR is on 50% quota, leads are set at 100% in Traction, Drift is off
+* Parameters: SDR is on 50% quota, leads are set at 100% in Traction, Qualified is off

 #####  Ramping 3

 * Timeframe: Month 3
-* Parameters: SDR is on 75% quota, leads are set at 100% in Traction, SDR is added to Drift
+* Parameters: SDR is on 75% quota, leads are set at 100% in Traction, SDR is added to Qualified
-* To add SDRs to Drift, create a new [access request issue](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/new) and copy and paste in the code for the [Drift access request template](https://gitlab.com/-/ide/project/gitlab-com/team-member-epics/access-requests/edit/master/-/.gitlab/issue_templates/role_baseline_access_request_tasks/department_sales_development/role_sales_development_representative_drift.md)

 ##### Expert

 * Timeframe: Months 4+
-* Parameters: SDR is on full quota, leads are set at 100% in Traction, Drift is on
+* Parameters: SDR is on full quota, leads are set at 100% in Traction, Qualified is on
 * SDR is now able to create their own Outreach sequences [pending approval](https://about.gitlab.com/handbook/marketing/sales-development/sales-development-tools/#outreach-sequence-creation-process).

 #### Performance Requirements